 This guide will show you how to manage your Git configuration in Coder.

-all newly created environments and set the user name and email address using the
+all newly created workspaces.
+Coder will also set the user name and email

 This step occurs before coder/configure

-.gitconfig file, Coder will not recreate a default version when you rebuild an
+.gitconfigfile, Coder will not recreate a default version when you rebuild a workspace.

 Preferences defined using individual

 .gitconfig files take precedence over

 System and global Git configurations

 If you have a set of instructions that apply to your organization as a whole,

 you can define and use a system-level Git configuration file.
 We suggest adding